raspberrypilearning/comic-character/en/step_7.md

 The toggle you have created will modify your website's CSS settings when the user switches on light mode.
 However, when you navigate from one page to another, the toggle will switch back to it's original position, turning light mode off.

-You will need to find a way to store the user's choice when they switch light mode on.
+You need to find a way to keep the user's choice when they switch light mode on.

 JavaScript provides a `localStorage` function to enable this feature.